New Jersey Roads - NJ 27 - Kingston Bridge

 Even though the bridge sits on a quiet, dead-end, nearly abandoned alignment, it is still in New Jersey's bridge inventory.

-Looking east along the Delaware-Raritan Canal, and then taking a look back at the wooden! bridge.
+Looking south along the Delaware-Raritan Canal, and then taking a look back at the wooden! bridge.
 It's really hard to tell that wood is the structural material until you step to the side, because the pavement is continuous over the bridge.